lurk101/pshell/README.md

 - Aggregate types: array, struct and union.
 - Flow control: for, while, if then else, break, continue and goto.
 - Memory, math and SDK functions. ([list of implemented functions])
+- Native code genration for the Pico's cm0+ core
+- Predefined stdio, stdlib, and SDK functions.

 Raspberry Pi Forums [thread].